avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

 ## Deployment Prerequisites

-The project is built using GitHub actions, CDK IaC and IoTConnect REST API.
-So it can be deployed to your AWS account directly from the GitHub.
+The project is built using GitHub Actions, CDK IaC, and the IoTConnect REST API, so it can be deployed to your AWS account directly from GitHub.

-**Note** This Project was only tested on region `eu-west-2`
+**Note:** This project was only tested in the `eu-west-2` region.

 ### AWS Setup

 #### GitHub Connection

-It is necessary to set up a connection between the pipeline and your forked Repo
+It is necessary to set up a connection between the pipeline and your forked repository.

-1. Follow the steps to create & verify the connection [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
+1. Follow the steps to create and verify the connection [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html).
-2. Copy created Connection Arn.
-We will need it during the GitHub Secrets setup
+2. Copy the created connection ARN.
+You will need it during the GitHub Secrets setup.

 #### Credentials

-Now lets create AWS Credentials.
-In AWS go to IAM Service.
+Now let's create AWS Credentials.
+In AWS Management Console, go to the IAM Service.

 <img src="media/AWS/iam.png" alt="drawing"/>

-Start with creating the Policy.
+Start by creating the Policy.

-1. Go to Policies and press "Create policy"
+1. Go to Policies and click "Create policy"
    <img src="media/AWS/press-create-policy.png" alt="drawing"/>

-2. In Policy editor switch to JSON and paste the bellow text into it.
-Check https://github.com/aws/aws-cdk/issues/21937 for possible changes in required policies.
-And press "Next".
+2. In the "Policy editor", switch to JSON and paste the text below into it.
+Check [this GitHub issue](https://github.com/aws/aws-cdk/issues/21937) for possible changes in required policies.
+Then click "Next".

    ```
    {